eclipse-threadx/getting-started/SiliconLabs/EFR32MG12/readme.md

 ### Set up your Kit

+1. Plug in the Mighty Gecko radio board

+1. Plug in the WF200 Wi-Fi EXP Board

 1. Ensure that the power selector switch on the EFR32MG12 MCU Starter Kit is in the [AEM] position.

+1. Ensure the WF200 EXP Board is switched to SPI mode

-2. Provide power by connecting the [DBG] USB connector on the Starter Kit to the PC using the provided USB cable.
+1. Provide power by connecting the [DBG] USB connector on the Starter Kit to the PC using the provided USB cable.

 ![Silicon Labs Starter Kit device reset](media/efr32mg12-dev-kit.PNG)